DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/45_vitality_engine_mythic_interlude.md

 ---

-### Pillar 4: Aspirational Thrift (Living the Family Protocol)
+### Pillar 4: Aspirational Thrift (Living the Kin Protocol)

-The Principle: The Engine Protocol elevates aspirational luxury—consumption and status games that drain vitality.
+The Principle: The Machine Protocol elevates aspirational luxury—consumption and status games that drain vitality.
 The antidote is Aspirational Thrift, where status comes from contribution and skill.
-This is the practical expression of the Family Protocol: authentic connection and creation.
+This is the practical expression of the Kin Protocol: authentic connection and creation.

 System Integration:
 - Ritualize Contribution: Potlucks, barn‑raisings, skill‑shares—rituals that nurture the Tree of Life.